akshit-c/knowledge_graph/README.md

-# MindLayer
+# Knowledge Graph Based Personlised Learning & Logical Decision Making

 A personal AI memory system that provides ownership of your digital memory with reflection over time, emotional intelligence, and semantic understanding.

 ## Overview

-MindLayer is an advanced personal knowledge management system that goes beyond traditional note-taking applications.
+It is an advanced personal knowledge management system that goes beyond traditional note-taking applications.
 Unlike ChatGPT or Notion AI, MindLayer provides complete ownership of your memory with sophisticated reflection capabilities, emotional intelligence, and semantic understanding.

 ## Key Features